 Dr. Sklaroff is a recipient of an NEH Public Scholars Fellowship and will be on leave for the 2016-17 academic year.

-My new project is the first extensive biography of singer, vaudevillian, and cabaret superstar Sophie Tucker.
+My new book, Red Hot Mama: The Life of Sophie Tucker will be published by the University of Texas in March 2018.
+This project is the first extensive biography of singer, vaudevillian, and cabaret superstar Sophie Tucker.
 Best known for “My Yiddishe Mama” and “Some of These Days,” Tucker first rose to celebrity in the 1910s and for five decades worked as one of the most famous singers across the U. S. and in Europe.
 Close to songwriters such as Irving Berlin and newcomers such as Judy Garland, Tucker forged the path for many women in show business, particularly those who defied conventional expectations for women.
 While Tucker was outrageous in her performances, she was also a strong advocate for the rights of African Americans in the entertainment industry, and for Jewish causes across the globe.
 Tucker serves as an ideal figure for understanding a period of incredible transformation in the American mass media, as well as the various ways in which ethnic groups—in this case American Jews—shaped their own religious/cultural practices to adapt to modern America.
-Tentatively titled Wanting to Be Wanted: Sophie Tucker and the Creation of a Show Business Legend (Forthcoming, University of Texas Press), this project utilizes materials from the 400 scrapbooks that Tucker preserved for her own legacy.
+My book utilizes materials from the 400 scrapbooks that Tucker preserved for her own legacy.